Firefly Gemini Flash

 Networking

 For this to work you need network connectivity between the source and destination vCentre.
-For my use case I use an my on premises vCentre as the source and VMC as the destination.
+For my use case I use my on premises vCentre as the source and VMC as the destination.
 However you can use VMC as the source if preferable.

 Usually I don’t utilise/DX for this although It will absolutely work over those connections and would be purely private IP